FlagOpen/FlagEmbedding/README.md

 ## News

-- 05/12/2024: :book: We built the BGE documentation for centralized BGE information and materials.
+- 05/12/2024: :book: We built the [BGE documentation](www.bge-model.com) for centralized BGE information and materials!
 - 10/29/2024: :earth_asia: We created WeChat group for BGE.
 Scan the [QR code](./imgs/BGE_WeChat_Group.png) to join the group chat!
 To get the first hand message about our updates and new release, or having any questions or ideas, join us now!
 - <img src="./imgs/BGE_WeChat_Group.png" alt="bge_wechat_group" class="center" width="200">